SquidProjects/SonarMapper/README.md

 **the area for georeference can be selected for example via openstreetmap** https://www.openstreetmap.org/export

+**Update to config**
+- new option was added: "combinedDownAndPrimeView" which creates a combined view of primary and down scan

 # Add Ons
 (1) Some of the processes take a lot of RAM.
 So try to make as much free as possible, depending on the size of your file.
 (2) The georeferencing takes quite some time to process